1bl4z3r/hermit-V2/content/posts/explaining-configs.md

 	- `googleTagManager` : Enables scripts for [Google Tag Manager](https://tagmanager.google.com/)
 	- `tagSymbol` : Specify a symbol for Tags.
 Default is `#`
 	- `categorySymbol` : Specify a symbol for Categories.
 Default is `⊲`
+	- `pinned` : Display the name of 'Pinned Posts'.
+If none provided, pinned posts section would be hidden
+	- `pinnedSVGname` : Specify what icon should be displayed before a pinned post.
+The icon must be present in `svg.html`
+	- `descriptionInPosts` : Toggle to show/hide posts' description in list view
+	- `initialPublish` : Show what should be shown in section of Initial Published.
+Defaults to "Initial Published on : "
 	-  `[params.socialLinks]` Refer [README](https://github.com/1bl4z3r/hermit-V2#social-icons)
 		- `name` : Name of the social page.
 		- `url` : URL of your account.